Gurzhii/laravel-jsonapi-example/readme.md

-# Laravel 5.2 json example
+# Laravel 5.2 jsonapi example

 Using: